LulaczTV/RolePlay-Tools/README.md

-pame | me | Shows hint and send message in player console for people in X distance. pado | do | Shows hint and send message in player console for people in X distance. paooc | ooc | Shows hint and send message in player console for people in X distance. patry | try | Adds 50/50 system.
+pame | me | Shows hint and send message in player console for people in X distance. pado | do | Shows hint and send message in player console for people in X distance. paooc | ooc | Shows hint and send message in player console for people in X distance. patitle | title | Sets custominfo of a player. patry | try | Adds 50/50 system.
 Shows hint and send message in player console for people in X distance. patoggle | toggle, switch | Enables or disables RP commands hints for player.